ComboStrap/dokuwiki-docker/README.md

 ## Table of Content

-The table of content (TOC) is available at the right corner of this document.
+The table of content (TOC) is available on GitHub at the right corner of this document.

 ![](doc/github_toc.png)